 IMPACT in Indonesia

-Our work in Indonesia focuses on providing technical guidance to develop new approaches to equitable natural resource management.
+IMPACT is currently not working in Indonesia.
+Previously, our work in Indonesia focused on providing technical guidance to develop new approaches to equitable natural resource management.

 Today an emerging economy, Indonesia has a wealth of natural resources.
 Agriculture, forestry, fisheries, and mining make up a substantial portion of the country’s economy.